 After years of isolation and maintaining a post-Soviet mentality regarding the economy, education, and civil rights, the Mirziyoyev administration has made a 180 degree turn, implementing a "good neighbor" policy to mend bruised relationships with its four Central Asian neighbors plus Afghanistan.
 It is looking for non-Russian solutions to the challenge of reform and has turned to the West, and in particular the U.S. to help meet these challenges.
 In response, USAID has expanded its programming in the areas of rule of law, judicial reform, primary education, TB treatment and structuring the economy so that these sectors are more in line with international standards.
 Because of our ability to react quickly and provide high quality assistance, we are developing a partnership with Uzbekistan that was unheard of only a few years ago.
 This assistance is allowing USAID to develop government policy that will have an impact for generations to come.

-USAID is expanding activities to implement new laws designed to strengthen public participation, improve access to public information and promote partnerships between civil society and government.
+USAID is expanding activities to implement new laws designed to strengthen the justice sector, increase public participation, improve access to public information and promote partnerships between civil society and government.
 This will allow civil society programs to pursue improvements to the legal framework in Uzbekistan, such as reducing administrative penalties and allowing organizations to use the same simplified tax rules that are applied to small businesses.

 - USAID has fostered robust cooperation between the government and civil society in both the fight against human trafficking and the rehabilitation of survivors of trafficking.
-Our anti-trafficking assistance has helped more than 3,000 survivors return to their communities and rebuild their lives.
-As a result, the Government of Uzbekistan has led the first criminal prosecutions of traffickers in the country’s history, and the first rehabilitation shelters for survivors have been opened.
+Our anti-trafficking assistance has helped more than 5,000 survivors return to their communities, receive medical, legal and psychological assistance. and rebuild their lives.
+More than 300,000 citizens were reached by the awareness raising campaigns by partner NGOs.